evkx/evkx.github.io/content/models/bmw/i7/i7_xDrive60/_index.md

 ## Performance

-The BMW i7 xDrive60 has a maximum power of 400KW (544hp).
-The total torque is 745nm.
+The BMW i7 xDrive60 has a maximum power of 400 KW (544 hp/536 bhp).
+The total torque is 745 nm (550 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,7 seconds.
 The top speed is 240 km/h.

 ## Battery, range, and charging